mehulagg/gitlab/doc/install/openshift_and_gitlab/index.md

 GitLab was hard to install in previous versions of OpenShift, but now that belongs to the past.
 Upload a template, create a project, add an application and you are done.
-You are ready to login to your new GitLab instance.
+You are ready to log in to your new GitLab instance.

 And remember that in this tutorial we just scratched the surface of what Origin is capable of.
 As always, you can refer to the detailed